Block Options

 Adding a Block from Your Library

-A block that is saved to the your library can be added to any survey.
-This can save you the hassle of re-creating questions.
+A block that is saved to your library can be added to any survey.
+This way you don’t have to re-create questions you’ve already created in the past.

 Renaming a Block